Postgraduate research opportunities The Future Hospital & Beyond Its Walls

 Projects:

 - must be supervised by academics at the University of Strathclyde.
-We encourage joint supervision across two academic departments to nurture integrated solutions for healthcare challenges
+We encourage joint supervision across two academic departments to nurture integrated solutions for health and social care challenges

 - engagement of the NHS, Care or Third Sector through the full studentship must be evidenced through a letter of support from the organisation and confirmation granting day release for the candidate to undertake their studies